--Entrepreneurship and entrepreneurial skills, harnessed in a bottom-up model of development, will have a huge impact on rural and agri-tourist micro-economies at a local community level.
-The effect in driving wealth creation and expanding employment is measurable in a very tangible and transparent way

--Furthermore, multi-stakeholder tourism projects benefit the ownership transformation process by forcing public, private and social ownership agents and enterprises to work together for common benefit.
-Because of the bottom up approach the measurable value at an enterprise or agency level is also more tangible and obvious

--We can also see that by engaging local public agencies, the dimension of environmental planning and protection can be assured.
-In this way the sustainable nature of tourism and its impact on the local environment can be assessed and given due priority

--At the same time, in such integrated projects, individual entrepreneurs begin to comprehend and understand the value of co-operation as well as of competition.
+- -Entrepreneurship and entrepreneurial skills, harnessed in a bottom-up model of development, will have a huge impact on rural and agri-tourist micro-economies at a local community level.
+The effect in driving wealth creation and expanding employment is measurable in a very tangible and transparent way - -Furthermore, multi-stakeholder tourism projects benefit the ownership transformation process by forcing public9, private10 and social11 ownership agents and enterprises to work together for common benefit.
+Because of the bottom up approach the measurable value at an enterprise or agency level is also more tangible and obvious - -We can also see that by engaging local public agencies, the dimension of environmental planning and protection can be assured.
+In this way the sustainable nature of tourism and its impact on the local environment can be assessed and given due priority - -At the same time, in such integrated projects, individual entrepreneurs begin to comprehend and understand the value of co-operation as well as of competition.
 A key feature is often the need for small-scale tourism entrepreneurs to develop a promotional mechanism to market their product or service at a wider national and international level.
 Individually the costs of such an activity are too great for micro-enterprises, but they are possible for groups of enterprises.
-This evidences how an integrated model enables participants to benefit from the totality and complexity of resources and skills held by all stakeholders

--Clearly the model we are referring to, as demonstrated in the Case Study utilised in this paper, has a very precise local/regional orientation.
+This evidences how an integrated model enables participants to benefit from the totality and complexity of resources and skills held by all stakeholders - -Clearly the model we are referring to, as demonstrated in the Case Study utilised in this paper, has a very precise local/regional orientation.
 The Heritage Trail of Dolenjska & Bela krajina Case Study has a rural base and is profoundly affected by the necessity to attract tourism inputs without damaging the sensitivities of the rural environment.
 It also has a strong multi-stakeholder approach which in many ways illustrates the impact in EU-funded programmes of the concept of

-&lt;sup>8 We take this to include cultural & heritage, vinicultural & gastronomic as well as ecological tourism subsidiarity - aiming at seamless connectivity between EU supranational policy and funding, member state objectives in macro-economic harmonisation and stabilities and local micro-economic needs.
+8 We take this to include cultural & heritage, vinicultural & gastronomic as well as ecological tourism

+9 By public we mean municipal/local government, state agencies and international organisations operating in a local or regional framework subsidiarity12 - aiming at seamless connectivity between EU supranational policy and funding, member state objectives in macro-economic harmonisation and stabilities and local micro-economic needs.

-&lt;sup>9 By public we mean municipal/local government, state agencies and international organisations operating in a local or regional framework By private we mean privately owned companies, including quoted or unquoted companies, as well as partnerships or self-employed individuals
+10 By private we mean privately owned companies, including quoted or unquoted companies, as well as partnerships or self-employed individuals

-&lt;sup>11 By social we mean entities established for mutual benefit, including co-operatives, societies and not-for-profit agencies
+11 By social we mean entities established for mutual benefit, including co-operatives, societies and not-for-profit agencies